-This type of business expense can often be a tricky area for contractors and freelancers, especially if you are installing new software or using a laptop or PC that you use for business but also for personal correspondence or other reasons.
+This type of business expense can often be a tricky area for directors, especially if you are installing new software or using a laptop or PC that you use for business but also for personal correspondence or other reasons.

 Business or pleasure?

 If the laptop or PC is purchased by the company then the equipment must be used for business purposes, such as completing work for clients, processing orders etc. HMRC accepts there will be some personal use of a business computer, but this should be incidental.

 If this is considered to be the case, HMRC will deem the asset a benefit in kind and you could be taxed on the value of the item and only be able to claim a portion of the value as a legitimate business expense.

 What about software or computer-related purchases?

-The Flat Rate Vat scheme and tax
+The Flat Rate VAT scheme and tax

-If you’re a member of the Flat Rate VAT (FRS) scheme – introduced to provide contractors and smaller businesses with a simpler way to calculate their VAT liability – the tax treatment of computer hardware purchases is covered by separate rules.
-As a member, you won’t be able to claim back VAT on purchases, however, you can claim the VAT element on capital expenditures on items costing more than £2,000.
-This doesn’t have to be for a single item such as a computer, but may include a scanner and printer, as long as the items were bought in a single transaction.
+If your company uses the Flat Rate VAT (FRS) scheme – introduced to provide smaller businesses with a simpler way to calculate their VAT liability – the tax treatment of computer hardware purchases is covered by separate rules.

 Keep records and receipts

 That way you can back up any claim you make to reduce your tax liability and deal with any enquiries from HMRC.

 A note on websites and tax relief

-But websites are increasingly more a function of the business instead of just an online shop window and as such, certain maintenance costs can qualify for capital allowance of up to £200,000 maximum.
+But websites are increasingly more a function of the business instead of just an online shop window and as such, certain maintenance costs can qualify for capital allowance of up to £1m.